 Frequently Asked Questions

-Q: Why Summerfield High School?
-What makes Summerfield unique from other high schools in the area?
+Q: Why Summerfield Waldorf High School?
+How does it differ from other high schools in the area?

 A: Because we are an independent school supported by tuition, we are able to innovate and respond to our students, as well as facilitate a school culture that is initiative based with a high level of student participation.